-There is no coinsurance, copayment, or deductible for annual services from a network provider.
-Diagnostic PSA exams are subject to cost sharing as described under Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this chart.
+There is no coinsurance, copayment, or deductible for each Medicare-covered digital rectal exam and annual PSA test from a network provider.
+Diagnostic PSA exams are subject to cost sharing as described under "Outpatient diagnostic tests and therapeutic services and supplies" in this chart.